 - failed to meet the scholarships terms and conditions;

-- failed to maintain satisfactory academic progress;
+- failed to maintain satisfactory attendance and academic progress;

 - been suspended or excluded from school or your course of study;

 - moved to a different geographical jurisdiction from where your scholarship was originally awarded;

 - been made an incorrect scholarship offer as determined by the Foundation at its sole discretion; and/or

 - have provided incorrect, false or misleading information or withheld relevant information on your scholarship application or after receiving a scholarship offer.

 If your scholarship is terminated, you will not receive any further payments.
 You may be required to repay some or all of your scholarship.